HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ## Configure the time synchronization service for the source host

 ::: tip
-Ensure that the host time is synchronized with the network time.
-This example is for reference only; please configure according to the specific circumstances of the standby disaster recovery host.
+Ensure synchronization between the host time and the network time.
+The provided example is for reference purposes only; please configure based on the specific circumstances of the standby disaster recovery host.
 :::

 ### Windows